Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Abstract

 \section{Abstract}

 A communication network is said to be \emph{anonymous} if its agents are indistinguishable from each other; it is \emph{dynamic} if its communication links may appear or disappear unpredictably over time.
-Assuming that an anonymous dynamic network is always connected and each of its $n$ agents is initially given an input, it takes $2n$ communication rounds for the agents to compute an arbitrary (frequency-based) function of such inputs (Di Luna--Viglietta, DISC~2023).
+Assuming that each of the $n$ agents of an anonymous dynamic network is initially given an input, it takes $2\tau n$ communication rounds for the agents to compute an arbitrary (frequency-based) function of such inputs (Di Luna--Viglietta, DISC~2023), where $\tau$ is a parameter called \emph{dynamic disconnectivity}, and measures how far the network is from being always connected (for always connected dynamic networks, $\tau=1$).

 It is known that, without making additional assumptions on the network and without knowing the number of agents $n$, it is impossible to compute most functions and explicitly \emph{terminate}.
-In fact, current state-of-the-art algorithms only achieve \emph{stabilization}, i.e., allow each agent to return an output after every communication round; outputs can be changed, and are guaranteed to be all correct after $2n$ rounds.
-Such algorithms rely on the incremental construction of a data structure called \emph{history tree}, which is augmented at every round.
-Thus, they end up consuming an unlimited amount memory, and are also prone to errors in case of memory loss or corruption.
+In fact, current state-of-the-art algorithms only achieve \emph{stabilization}, i.e., allow each agent to return an output after every communication round.
+Outputs can be changed, and are guaranteed to be all correct after $2\tau n$ rounds.
+Such algorithms rely on the incremental construction of a data structure called a \emph{history tree}, which is augmented at every round.
+Thus, they end up consuming an unlimited amount of memory, and are also prone to errors in case of memory loss or corruption.

-In this paper, we provide a general \emph{self-stabilizing} algorithm for anonymous dynamic networks that stabilizes in $\max\{4n-2h,2h\}$ rounds (where $h$ measures the amount of corrupted data initially present in the memory of each agent), as well as a general \emph{finite-state} algorithm that stabilizes in $3n^2$ rounds.
-Our work improves upon previously known methods that only apply to static networks (Boldi--Vigna, Dist.\ Comp.~2002).
+In this paper, we provide a general \emph{self-stabilizing} algorithm for anonymous dynamic networks that stabilizes in $\max\{4\tau n-2\mu,2\mu\}$ rounds (where $\mu$ measures the smallest amount of potentially corrupted history initially stored by any agent), as well as a general \emph{finite-state} algorithm that stabilizes in $\tau(2n^2+n)$ rounds.

+Our work improves upon previously known methods that only apply to eventually static networks (Boldi--Vigna, Dist.\ Comp.~2002).
 In addition, we develop new fundamental techniques and operations involving history trees, which are of independent interest.